ShahsTestingZone/100-Days-of-Kotlin/log.md

 After an hour of searching on stake overflow and finding no soloution, i finally solved it by updating the room version to the latest alpha version which accounted for the latest bugs.

+The project I worked on this section is called '06_TrackMySleepQuality - Final'

 ### Day 14: December 1st, 2021 (Wednesday)